andrewhredzak/powersenseTool/readme.md

 # Power Measurement GUI
+test text wwwwww
+test text again the will be the first push

 This is a simple Python program that uses PyVISA and Tkinter to take power measurements from a Keysight U2022XA power sensor.